intel/llvm/sycl/doc/design/VirtualFunctions.md

     // Only placement new can be used within device functions.
     // When an object of a polymorphic class is created, its vtable is filled
     // with pointer to virtual member functions.
 However, we don't always know
-    // featuures supported by a target device (in case of JIT) and therefore
+    // features supported by a target device (in case of JIT) and therefore
     // can't decide whether both 'foo' and 'bar' should be both included in the
     // resulting device image - the decision must be made at runtime when we
     // know the target device.
-    new (Obj) Derived;
+    new (Obj) Base;
   });

   // The same binary produced by thy sycl compiler should correctly work on both